OmarElsakka1/ZClinic-DataBase-Project/README.md

 # ZClinic-DataBase-Project

-This is a database system for my university clinic
+This is a database system for my university clinic using C# for frontend and SQL for backend
 Using this application students, teaching staffs, and workers can ask for medical excuses, purchasing Drugs, organising appointments with physicians